Creit-Tech/SorobanHub-app/README.md

 ## Config files

-The app will save the configuration files at `~/.SorobanHub`, if you want to re-start the whole app you can remove this folder
+The app will save the configuration files at `~/.SorobanHub`, if you want to re-start the whole app you can remove this folder or clicking in the "bomb" icon at the settings page